Marktawa/blog-strapi-doc/ARTICLE.md

 The `fetchData` function uses the `fetchAPI` function to make the API request.
 It retrieves the `NEXT_PUBLIC_STRAPI_API_TOKEN` from the environment variables to construct the request path and URL parameters.

-Notice that the `page.tsx` file imports a `Loader`, `PostList`, and `PageHeader` components, but these are yet to be created.
+Notice that the `page.tsx` file imports a `Loader`, a `PostList`, and a `PageHeader` components, but these are yet to be created.
 Let's create the files.

 Create a `components` folder in the `src/app/[lang]/` folder to store all your components: